alvarorichard/Zephylix/README.md

 ### License

 Zephylix is licensed under the MIT License.
-See the LICENSE file for more information.
+See the LICENSE file for more information